We have several programs to manage feeding and nutrition problems.

 - a history of intestinal atresia or gastroschisis

 CHIRP (Children's Hospital Intestinal Rehabilitation Program) is a multidisciplinary program which provides inpatient and outpatient services to patients with intestinal failure.
-Dr. Sonia Butterworth, a pediatric surgeon, is also involved in supporting these patients as are other members of the CFNS team.
+The CHIRP team involves members from a variety of backgrounds including pediatrics, nutrition, gastroenterology and surgery.
 CHIRP follows all infants and children who require home parenteral nutrition support in British Columbia.